MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 isRunning: state.game.isRunning
 ```

+This component will issue `MOVE_DOWN` actions.
+It needs to call
+on the `moveDown` action.

 **Map dispatch to props**

-Import the `moveDown` action and map it to dispatch.
+Import the `moveDown` action and map it to props.

+Add a `mapDispatchToProps` method that returns an Object
+containing the actions issued by this component.

 **Connect the component**